RedisLabs/redislabs-docs/content/rc/faqs/_index.md

 ## Can I export my Redis data?

 There is no lock-in with Redis Enterprise Cloud.
-With a click of button, you can export your latest RDB backup file from your cloud storage, FTP, or HTTP server to any Redis server of your choice.
+With a click of a button, you can export your latest RDB backup file from your cloud storage, FTP, or HTTP server to any Redis server of your choice.

 Free plans do not include this capability.